Lawanya7/Diffusion-inference/README.md

 Run using command line or Compile using python -m py_compile.

-Added LoRa Implementation for Inference.
+Added LoRa and IP-Adapter Implementation for Inference.